smorin/py-launch-blueprint/docs/source/contributing/cla/cla-setup-guide.md

 ### Monitor CLA Status
  - Use the CLA Assistant dashboard to see contributors who have signed
  - View, track, and manage CLA signatories easily
-Use the CLA Assistant dashboard to see contributors who have signed View, track, and manage CLA signatories easily